coreos/bugs/README.md

 # CoreOS Container Linux Bugs

-Container Linux has a large number of components.
+CoreOS Container Linux has
-File issues here if you don't know the source of the problem.
+[reached its end of life](https://coreos.com/os/eol/) and is no longer maintained or updated.
+This issue tracker is no longer active.

 ## Fedora CoreOS